JordanRL/Fermat/docs/index.md

 There are also several features in this library that by the nature of the math behind them can lead to infinite loops with the wrong inputs.
 While some basic measures exist within the library to detect and exit these situations with a thrown exception, doing so comprehensively is an example of the halting problem.
 This should not occur without direct calls to these areas, such as `SeriesProvider::maclaurenSeries()`.

+!!! caution "Avoid Direct Usage"
+    While the **SeriesProvider** methods are public, and can certainly be used directly, the internal workings of the functions are complicated to understand and simple to get wrong.

+    In general, you should try to use consumers of the **SeriesProvider** first, such as the various distributions, or the **StatsProvider**.

 For this reason, you should limit your requested precision to the smallest value which will still work for your intended application.

 ### Some Types of Math Require Assumptions